TomasVotruba/tomasvotruba.com/packages/blog/config/data/2019/2019-02-28-how-to-upgrade-symfony-2-8-to-3-4.md

 ---
 id: 190
-title: "How to Upgrade Symfony 2.8 to 3.4"
+title: "How to Upgrade Symfony&nbsp;2.8&nbsp;to&nbsp;3.4"
 perex: |
     Are you Symfony programmer?
 Do you work on a successful project?
 Then upgrading the Symfony project is a work you can't avoid.
     Almost a year ago I wrote about [Five and Half Steps to Migrate from Symfony 2.8 LTS to Symfony 3.4 LTS in Real PRs](https://blog.shopsys.com/5-5-steps-to-migrate-from-symfony-2-8-lts-to-symfony-3-4-lts-in-real-prs-50c98eb0e9f6).
     <br><br>
     Now it's much easier to jump from one LTS to another - with **instant upgrades**.
 tweet: "New Post on #php 🐘 blog: How to Upgrade #Symfony 2.8 to 3.4"

+updated_since: "November 2020"
+updated_message: |
+    Switch from deprecated `--set` option to `rector.php` config.
 ---

 Recently, more and more issues pop-up at Symfony repository **asking for automated upgrade**: